maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 notifies the users when updates are available (it won't check for updates on metered connections), and if the user agrees, updates the system.

-This was a relatively quick port, and there are like bugs, and there is probably more work to be done, nevertheless, it works.
+This was a relatively quick port, and there are likely bugs, so there is more work to be done, nevertheless, it works.

-This screenshot shows the device informing the user there are (important) updates to be installed (**Yellow ! icon**).
+This screenshot shows the device informing the user there are (important) updates to be installed (**Yellow "!" icon**).

 .. image:: /images/leste-update-notification-via-alarmd-and-status-applet.png
   :height: 324px
   :width: 576px

-Clicking on the updates in the status menu will show the following dialogs:
+Clicking on the updates button in the status menu will show the following sequence of dialogs:

 .. image:: /images/leste-n900-ham-updates.png
   :height: 324px